booksaw/Gui-API/README.md

 ### Using Items

-For an item to be added to a Gui it must be included in a GuiItem Object, this is done simply by doing
+For an item to be added to a GUI it must be included in a GuiItem Object, this is done simply by doing

 ```java
 GuiItem item = new GuiItem(ItemStack);